gmlang/ezplot/to-do.md

 * ~~update scale_axis to work with the pipe operator~~
 * ~~update scale_axis to preserve current ticks and distances~~
 * ~~Dumbbell plot~~
-* plot of power and sample size relationship
+* ~~plot of power and sample size relationship~~
+* facet plot for barchart, histogram, boxplot and etc.

 ### whole pkg
 * ~~add versions of dependent packages~~
-* add facet_by